Okay, here we go with a controversial topic.

 L enrolls at Light’s university and confronts Light, trying to protect himself while also pressing Light.

-Light is shaken by this action and struggles for a while to find a way around.
+Light is shaken by this action and struggles for a while to find a way around it.
 It’s so close and yet so far!

 Light: Be Cautious with a Cool Head